Print Mint: Underground comics "pornography" arrest

-Later years
+Retail and wholesale split

 By 1975 the partnership with the Ritas was not going smoothly.
-Alice Schenker says that an agreement was made to split the business between retail and wholesale, the Schenkers taking the retail store, Reprint Mint, and the Ritas the wholesale and publishing.
-The Print Mint ceased publishing comics in 1978, but the retail poster shop continued.
+Alice Schenker says that an agreement was made to split the business between retail and wholesale, the Schenkers taking the retail store — "Reprint Mint" — and the Ritas the wholesale and publishing.
+The Print Mint ceased publishing comics in 1978, with the last two titles published being the comics anthologies Lemme Outta Here, edited by Diane Noomin, and The Human Drama, edited by Jim Madow.

+The retail poster shop continued.
 In 1985 the Schenkers sold the retail store.
 Reprint Mint closed in late November 2016.